globus-gladier/gladier/docs/examples/tar_and_transfer.rst

         ]

 The ``@generate_flow_definition`` decorator takes the flow definitions of the individual tools and constructs a flow definition for the new flow, so we do not have to define a custom flow definition.
+To view the constructed flow definition, use ``pprint(tat.flow_definition)``.
+Refer to the `Flow Generation <https://gladier.readthedocs.io/en/docs/flow_generation.html>`_ doc for more details on the same.

 The next step is to define the input for the flow.
+It might be helpful to refer to the docs for each of the tools to find out what needs to be passed in as input.
+For example, here are the documentations for the `Tar <https://gladier.readthedocs.io/en/docs/tools/posix/tar.html>`_ and `Transfer <https://gladier.readthedocs.io/en/docs/tools/globus/transfer.html>`_ tools.
 Feel free to use the below blueprint:

 .. code-block:: python